aradzinski/datalingvo-examples/README.md

 ### Create Account
-If you haven't done it already go ahead and [sign up](https://www.datalingvo.com/client/src/datalingvo.html#/signup) with DataLingvo to create your <b>free account.</b> All newly created accounts automatically get administrative privileges.
+If you haven't done it already go ahead and [sign up](https://www.datalingvo.com/client/src/datalingvo.html#/signup) with DataLingvo to create your **free account.** All newly created accounts automatically get administrative privileges.
 When signing in for the first time you'll be asked to change your temporary password.